mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricks.md

 const record: { c: boolean; bar: string } = moreTags.read(); // properly typed result
 ```

-There's two Typescript tricks involved in the typing of `add`.
+There are two Typescript tricks involved in the typing of `add`.

 First, we need a way to define the record for the newly added field.
 `{ [key in K]: V }` defines a mapped type, which maps over the fields